simonroope/blockchain-developer-bootcamp-final-project/README.md

 Run cd blockchain-developer-bootcamp-final-project-master which is the root directory

-Run npm install to install all the dependencies in the package.json file (Truffle build and smart contract dependencies)
+Run `npm install` to install all the dependencies in the package.json file (Truffle build and smart contract dependencies)

 Run local testnet in port 8545 with an Ethereum client, e.g. Ganache

-Deploy the smart contracts to the local testnet: truffle migrate --network develop
+Deploy the smart contracts to the local testnet: `truffle migrate --network develop`

+In the file that creates the Dai contract instance change the address that references the Dai contract to be the locally deployed Dai address.
+* In `localproject/client/src/hooks/useCToken.js line 18` change
+`const daiAddress = '0x918Fd7cc2F6B6528B443B8C3ffAeF025551f3eb3';`
+to `const daiAddress = '0x?????????
+Local Dai Address ????????????';`

-Run Truffle tests in main directory: truffle test --network develop  BondMarket.js conducts 14 unit tests.
+Run Truffle tests in main directory: `truffle test --network develop`  BondMarket.js conducts 14 unit tests.

-Launch the user interface via port: 3000 by running the following command 'npm run start' in the client subfolder of the root directory.
+Launch the user interface via port: 3000 by running the following command `npm run start` in the client subfolder of the root directory.

 Access the user interface via http://localhost:3000

 Connect your Metamask wallet and start interacting with the app.

-#### You may also choose to interact with the Bond contract via [Etherscan Rinkeby](https://rinkeby.etherscan.io/address/0x8C61500b0357507c3Bf240d6c45F06bB6bbaB3E3).
+**You may also choose to interact with the Bond contract via [Etherscan Rinkeby](https://rinkeby.etherscan.io/address/0x8C61500b0357507c3Bf240d6c45F06bB6bbaB3E3)**

 ## Directory structure
 * client: Project's React frontend.